BlockchainCommons/SmartCustody/README.md

 ## The SmartCustody Book

 * [#SmartCustody 1.01](https://github.com/BlockchainCommons/SmartCustodyBook) (July 2019) — Original book on how to model your risks and maintain the safety of your digital assets (released).
+Also see the original [GitHub files](https://github.com/BlockchainCommons/SmartCustodyBook).

 ## SmartCustody Tools